strimzi/proposals/016-kafka-connect-build.md

 ## Affected/not affected projects

-The existing `KafkaConnectS2I` resource is not affected by it.
+The existing `KafkaConnectS2I` resource is not directly affected by this improvement and remains unchanged.
+However, the declarative approach is superior.
-But it should be deprecated and later removed.
+So after it is implemented, the `KafkaConnectS2I` will be deprecated and removed.

 `KafkaMirrorMaker2` is also based on Kafka Connect.
 But the build will not be available for `KafkaMirrorMaker2`.